IBM-Cloud/openwhisk-darkvisionapp/README.md

 1. Optionally set the admin username and password for the application.
 When set, the application will prompt for this username and password when uploading videos/images, when resetting a video or an image.
 If the username and password are not defined, any visitor can upload videos/images for processing.

 1. If you already have a Watson Visual Recognition service instance you want to reuse, retrieve its API key from the credentials and set its value in the form.
+If you leave it empty, the pipeline will create a new service instance automatically.

 1. Click **Create**.